Justice in Mexico's Staff

 Ms. Deaton has served as Training Director for Justice in Mexico since 2013.
 She has previously worked to advance oral advocacy skills and advanced litigation techniques in Mexico and other Latin American countries with various organizations, including the National Institute for Trial Advocacy and Acceso Capacitación (Cal Western School of Law) since 2006.
 In addition to her work with Justice in Mexico, Ms. Deaton works in private practice as a criminal defense attorney, handling cases including immigration violations and narcotics trafficking.
 In 2016, Janice Deaton received the distinguished Author E. Hughes Career Achievement Award from the Joan B. Kroc School of Peace Studies for her exceptional legal representation and advocacy for the underserved communities within the region.

 Diana is Operations Coordinator for Justice in Mexico.
 She received her B.A. in Political Science with a minor in International Business, summa cum laude, from the University of San Diego (2015).
 As a first-generation Mexican-American, Diana has always been passionate about staying connected to her roots and promoting progress for Mexico.
 She finds interest in issues such as rule of law, criminal justice, security, and judicial reform.
-Beginning in August 2017, Diana will be attending law school.
+Diana will be attending Stanford Law School in Fall 2017.

 Dr. Micaela Smith